 One of the best things about traveling is that you can find fresh and new inspiration.
 Or prove to your significant other that the inspiration you’ve known needs to be completed at your own home is viable and he can see real life examples to prove said point.
-In theory 🙂 We spent last week in Southern California and had some time to drive around Balboa Peninsula.
+In theory 🙂 We spent last week in Southern California and had some time to drive around Balboa Peninsula and it helped me demonstrate why white houses with black window trim are a good idea.

 As you likely know, although we’re smack-dab in the middle of the country in Nebraska, my style is coastal inspired.
 I’ve known since the day we moved in that I would ultimately be updating our home’s exterior colors down the road.
 I’ve been longing to go with a white house with dark window trim for a more modern farmhouse/coastal vibe.
 And the trip to California may be just what I needed to get it done.
 It’s amazing how when Kurtis can see something in real life (rather than on a screen), he can get on board with an idea so quickly.
 He’s actually really pushing for a change now!